society-for-the-blind/slate2-proposal/slate2_proposal.md

 2.3 Customer Relationship Management Systems {#customer-rms}
 -------------------------------------------

-Mostly used by commercial organizations to preserve "_information about the interactions between a customer and a business_" [@sh_crm] with a usually one-dimensional goal to maximize profits [@wiki_crm].
+Mostly used by commercial organizations to preserve "_information about the interactions between a customer and a business_" [@sh-crm] with a usually one-dimensional goal to maximize profits [@wiki-crm].

 2.4 Constituent (Relationship) Management Systems {#constituent-rms}
 ------------------------------------------------